 - What is one's filing status when a spouse dies during the year?
 Does one need to attach the death certificate to the tax return?

 - If I'm married, must I file as married?

 - Can I file as single even though my divorce is not final?
 I did not live with my spouse at all this year.

-- Am I better off filing as head of household or as a qualifying widow(er)?
+- Am I better off filing as head of household or as a Qualifying Surviving Spouse?